La Strada

-La Strada, also translated into English as The Road, is a 1954 Italian tragedy film directed by Federico Fellini and co-written by Fellini, Tullio Pinelli and Ennio Flaiano.
+La Strada (English: "The Road") is a 1954 Italian road tragedy film directed by Federico Fellini and co-written by Fellini, Tullio Pinelli and Ennio Flaiano.
 The film tells the story of Gelsomina (Giulietta Masina), a simple-minded young woman bought from her mother by Zampanò (Anthony Quinn), a brutish strongman who takes her with him on the road.

 Fellini described La Strada as "a complete catalogue of my entire mythological world, a dangerous representation of my identity that was undertaken with no precedent whatsoever".
 As a result, the film demanded more time and effort than any of his other works, before or later.
 The development process was long and tortuous; there were problems during production, including insecure financial backing, problematic casting, and numerous delays.
 Finally, just before the production completed shooting, Fellini suffered a nervous breakdown that required medical treatment so that he could complete principal photography.
 Initial critical reaction was harsh, and the film's screening at the Venice Film Festival was the occasion of a bitter controversy that escalated into a public brawl between Fellini's supporters and detractors.

 Subsequently, however, La Strada has become "one of the most influential films ever made", according to the American Film Institute.
 It won the inaugural Academy Award for Best Foreign Language Film in 1957.
 It was placed fourth in the 1992 British Film Institute directors' list of cinema's top 10 films.

 In 2008, the film was included on the Italian Ministry of Cultural Heritage's 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot

-Gelsomina, an apparently somewhat simple-minded, dreamy young woman, learns that her sister Rosa has died after going on the road with the strongman Zampanò.
-Now the man has returned a year later to ask her mother if Gelsomina will take Rosa's place.
+Gelsomina, a simple-minded, dreamy young woman, learns that her sister Rosa has died after going on the road with the strongman Zampanò.
+Zampanò has returned a year later to ask her mother if Gelsomina will take Rosa's place.
 The impoverished mother, with other mouths to feed, accepts 10,000 lire (about $20), and her daughter tearfully departs the same day.

 Zampanò makes his living as an itinerant street performer, traveling in a covered "Motocarro" three-wheel-motorcycle-truck, entertaining crowds by breaking an iron chain bound tightly across his chest, then passing a hat for tips.
 In short order, Gelsomina's naïve and antic nature emerges, with Zampanò's brutish methods presenting a callous foil.
-Presenting her as his wife, which she is not, he teaches her to play the snare drum and trumpet, dance a bit, and clown for the audience.
+Presenting her as his wife (which she is not), he teaches her to play the snare drum and trumpet, dance a bit, and clown for the audience.
 Despite her willingness to please, he intimidates her, forces himself upon her, and treats her cruelly at times.
 She develops a tenderness for him that is betrayed when he goes off with another woman one evening, leaving Gelsomina abandoned in the street.
 However, even in her wretchedness she manages to find beauty and wonder, aided by some local children.